In a hurry? Here are the key takeaways:

 If everything’s worked and the other vehicle’s engine starts, switch off both cars before disconnecting the jump leads in the reverse order: BLACK, then RED.

 It should now start by itself.
-Take the car for a reasonably long and fast journey (at least half an hour).
+Take the car for a fairly long and rapid journey (at least half an hour).
 This allows the alternator to recharge the battery fully.

 You might still be facing starting problems the next time you come to start the car.
 In this case, replace the battery and check the alternator.
 At least one of them is probably damaged in some way.

-If your car won’t start after a jump, but the lights still work, try leaving the jump leads connected for longer.
+If your car won’t start after a jump, but the lights still function, try leaving the jump leads connected for longer.

 As mentioned, try sitting in the working car and raising the revs to 2,000 rpm for a few minutes.
 This should get the other one working much quicker.